magento/pagebuilder-docs/docs/styles/introduction.md

 ## Summary

 Page Builder applies styles to native and custom content types by creating dynamic, attribute-based styles, using a CSS selector pattern that results in a specificity of 110 for each content type style.
-These styles are added to a single internal stylesheet for each page and can be easily overridden with custom CSS classes.
+Page Builder adds these styles to a single internal stylesheet for each page and can be easily overridden with custom CSS classes.

 See [Override Page Builder styles](override-pagebuilder-styles.md) to start customizing Page Builder's styles to meet your needs.